EduFSa/freedeskfier/README.md

 ## NOTICE

 - This app still not remove any personal data created by the NativeFier application after uninstalling.
 - It creates or uses the folders $HOME/.local/bin and #HOME/.local/lib to install the application.
-Apps can be called by the shell if the "~/.local/bin" folder is already on PATH.
+Apps can be called by the shell if the "~/.local/bin" folder is already in PATH enviroment variable.
 - This app still not put categoryzed entries on Application Menus #TODO

 ## REQUIREMENTS